fluxninja/aperture/README.md

 ### 📖 Use Cases

-Learn about various use cases of Apertures in the
+Learn about various use cases of Aperture in the
 [Use Cases](https://docs.fluxninja.com/use-cases) section.

 ## 🎥 Videos